Onituwo/UK-BANK-CUSTOMERS-ACTIVITIES-REPORT/README.md

 ## Reconmendations;
   - England is the appropriate location to build the Headquater
   - The Top 10 Customers by Balance should compensated by award and considerable accessibility to multiple loan
-  - The total number of customers that enrolled in the bigining of the year was small compare to those that enrolled towards the end of the year, therefore the stakeholders have to collaborate with the media department in order to create more awareness for those months with considerably low customers enrollment.
+  - The total number of customers that jioned in the bigining of the year was small compare to those that jioned towards the end of the year, therefore the stakeholders have to collaborate with the media department in order to create more awareness for those months with considerably low customers enrollment.

      Thank you